Thank you for sharing your expertise and your experiences with the developer community.

 The first tag you choose is the most important, and it will show up above your article, like this:

-Please don’t change anything below the Tags section.
-Developer News has sane default values for these.
+Please don’t change anything below the Tags section. /news has sane default values for these.

 Tips for writing an article people will actually read